cypress-io/cypress-documentation/content/guides/dashboard/projects.md

    record key.
    <DocsImage src="/img/dashboard/projects/setup-a-project-5.png" alt="Record Instructions" no-border></DocsImage>
-9. After setting up your project, Cypress inserts a unique [projectId](#Identification) into your configuration file, `cypress.json` by default.
+9. After setting up your project, Cypress inserts a unique [projectId](#Identification) into your configuration file.
 If you're using source control, we recommend that you check your configuration file, including the `projectId`, into source control.
 10. Within [Continuous Integration](/guides/continuous-integration/introduction)
     or from your local computer's terminal pass the displayed